sbates130272/batesste-advent/README.md

-# bateste-advent: An Advent Calandar Name Generator
+# bateste-advent: An Advent Calendar Name Generator

 ## Overview

-Christmas can be a busy time and a random but fair allocation of advent calandar doors is just one of billions of tasks that need to be done.
+Christmas can be a busy time and a random but fair allocation of advent calendar doors is just one of billions of tasks that need to be done.

 In the spirit of Christmas here is a small Python program to offload